jpoehls/joshua.poehls.me/content/post/powershell-script-boilerplate.md

   is thrown and this statement makes my scripts safe by default.
 - Set `$scriptDir` to the directory path of the current script.
   This may be different than the working directory.
+- Set the working directory to the `$scriptDir` so that relative paths in the script itself can be consistent.
 - Most of the time I want to know how long my script takes to run so I include a `$stopwatch` that will output the elapsed time when the script finishes.
 - The `try...finally` ensures that the elapsed time will output even if the script throws an exception.